 In terms of human interaction, it was the students who most helped me settle into BKK life.

 It was through them I had my first taste of many staple Thai dishes.
 And it was the students who explained the tradition of wearing yellow shirts every Monday in tribute to the King and the day of his birth.

 Their generosity of spirit was humbling; any special occasion saw me inundated with cards and gifts.
 It was the first time I’d ever received a Valentine’s Day card signed by 25 people, for instance.
 I felt guilty spending the following hour explaining to them the finer points of modal verbs.
 It never felt like a fair swap.

 And as my final lesson wound down one of my favourite students, Pan, unknowingly summed up my experiences and skills as an ajarn in Thailand: “Khun Tom, thank you so much for being our teacher.
 Khun Tom, I will never remember you.”

 It took a few seconds to compute what was said – irony and sarcasm not being my intended lesson for the day – but I appreciated the sentiment.

-It was well meaning, but a most definite work in progress.
-Couldn’t have said it better myself.
+It was well-meaning, but a most definite work in progress.
+I could not have said it better myself.